OU Supercomputing Center for Education & Research

 Manasvita Joshi, Harvard U

-Liwen Shin, U Houston Clear Lake
+Liwen Shih, U Houston Clear Lake

 Oleg Starovoytov, Louisiana State U Baton Rouge

-Abstract: coming soon
+Abstract:

 Slides: coming soon